 The most obvious choice is the Wiener Schnitzel.
 Although there are plenty of restaurants in the city that serve this dish, you can find the most famous one at Figlmüller.
 Unfortunately, we didn’t go there as the queue outside was enormous and you have to make online reservations weeks in advance (although if I was on my own and not in a group of 9, I most likely would’ve stuck it out and queued anyway – I’m a total sucker for a good culinary experience).
 I was gutted as I was really looking forward to it, but at least we have a reason to return to Vienna!

 The next day, we resumed our search for a traditional Wiener Schnitzel in the area.
-We ended up going to Café Aera – the service was great and we enjoyed both their schnitzel and the choice of different sides.
-At €22 for a schnitzel and a beer, it was quite expensive, but didn’t differ much from other restaurants that we researched.
-Overall, it seemed like a cool place to enjoy a drink and a chat with your friends, but I’m still determined to try that coveted Figlmüller experience next time!
+We ended up going to Café Aera.
+The service was great and we enjoyed both their schnitzel and the choice of different sides.
+At €22 for a schnitzel and a beer, it was quite expensive.
+However, it didn’t differ much from other restaurants that we researched.
+Overall, it seemed like a cool place to enjoy a drink and a chat with your friends.
+I’m still determined to try that coveted Figlmüller experience next time though!

 Austrian specialties at Schachtelwirt

-As we were looking for another place to eat after our Figlmüller failure, we stumbled upon a cool restaurant called Schachtelwirt serving Austrian cuisine specialties in bio-degradable takeaway boxes.
+While looking for another place to eat after our Figlmüller failure, we stumbled upon a cool restaurant called Schachtelwirt.
+It serves Austrian cuisine specialties in bio-degradable takeaway boxes.
 The interiors have a bare look with a few cheeky personal touches, like a wall with “Pork of Fame” written on it where you can leave your mark.

 With only a few tables in the seating area, it’s best to get there early to beat the crowds.
-The menu changes weekly; there are only a few positions to choose from and everything is prepared fresh, meaning that once the food is gone, it’s really gone.
+The menu changes weekly; there are only a few positions to choose from and everything is prepared fresh.
+It means that once the food is gone, it’s really gone.

 I went for roast pork with bread dumplings, cabbage and cracklings, as well as a rhubarb-flavoured Austrian craft beer, which came to only €12.
 It was very filling and tasty, although there was way too much cabbage for my taste.
-I would still recommend Schachtelwirt, as it felt like the perfect place to unwind after a long day with your friends and try some affordable Austrian dishes.
+I would still recommend Schachtelwirt.
+It felt like the perfect place to unwind after a long day with your friends and try some affordable Austrian dishes.